lordvidex/go-heat.nvim/README.md

 <h1 align="center"> go-heat.nvim 🔥 </h1>

-A neovim plugin to show the heatmap of your Go project for a bird eye view of the test coverage.
+A neovim plugin to show the heatmap of your Go project, for a bird eye view of the test coverage.

 ## Installation
 ```lua